Introduction to Community Care

 - promote the treatment, welfare and care of persons suffering from mental disorder.

-Also of note is Article 40, which imposes a specific duty on social services in respect of applications for admissions and guardianships.
+Also of note is Article 40, which imposes a specific duty on trusts in respect of applications for admissions and guardianships.

 1.6 Children (NI) Order 1995